 As Fast Company put it, “Now you can discuss this month’s sales figures and order a Quesalupa combo at the same time.”
 When you’re stuck at your desk come lunchtime, it doesn’t get much better than that.

-With Uber’s Facebook Messenger bot, you can tell your friend you’ll meet them in 15 minutes and order your ride in the same app.
+With Uber’s Facebook Messenger bot, you can tell your friend your whereabouts and order your ride in the same app.
 All you have to do is choose the Transportation tab on Messenger and tap the car icon to request a ride from Uber.

-What it means for marketers: As with the Taco Bell example, Uber found a way to make an already easy process even easier.
+What it means for marketers: Similar to Taco Bell, Uber found a way to make an already easy process even easier.
 Now, instead of having to open an entirely different app to order a ride, users can order one right in the app they’re using.
 It might make a difference of just a few seconds, but in that time, the user can get distracted, change their mind, open up other apps, or maybe even find that their smartphone loses battery and shuts off.
 So those few seconds can make a huge difference.

 With the weather bot, Customers can set a time to automatically receive the daily forecast each morning and even choose whether they want the three or seven-day forecasts sent to them.

-What is means for marketers: The Weather Channel’s messenger bot is a great example of how brands can offer customized options for users, even through an automated service.
-For instance, the company offers options of three or seven-day forecasts.
+What it means for marketers: The Weather Channel’s messenger bot is a great example of how brands can offer customized options for users, even through an automated service.
+For instance, the company offers options for three or seven-day forecasts.
 Even a choice as simple as that can help customers enjoy a tailored experience.